 *It is illegal to take a prescription medication that was not prescribed to you directly.

-There’s a lot of coverage in the media right now on opioid use in our country.
+There’s a lot of media coverage on opioid use in our country.
 It’s important to know what opioids actually are, where they come from and what the risks of use include.

 Opioids are drugs derived from opium, also called opiates.
 Opioids include semi-synthetic and synthetic opiates, which include illicit drugs such as heroin, fentanyl and carfentanyl.
 Opioids also include prescription pain medications, such as morphine, hydrocodone and oxycodone (Oxycontin).